-The list of monetary benefits offered by military insurance is the most extensive of all types of social insurance and the compensation paid is more generous.
+The list of monetary benefits offered by military insurance is more extensive than those of other social insurance schemes, and the payments made are more generous.

-The entitlement to a daily allowance ends when the person recovers full capacity for work or is granted an invalidity pension, or when the insured person dies.
+The entitlement to a daily allowance ends when the person regains full capacity for work, is granted a disability pension, or dies.

-The entitlement to a pension ends when the insured person recovers full capacity for work, when they die or when they reach the age at which they are eligible to receive an OASI pension.
+The entitlement to a pension ends when the person concerned regains full capacity for work, reaches AHV retirement age, or dies.

-When the insured person reaches the age at which they are eligible to receive an OASI pension, the invalidity pension is replaced by an old-age pension from the military insurance, which amounts to half of the invalidity pension they previously received.
-It is payable until the insured person’s death and cannot be adjusted.
+When the insured person reaches AHV retirement age, the disability pension is replaced by a military insurance old-age pension, which amounts to half of the disability pension previously received.
+It is payable until the insured person’s death and is not subject to revision.

-If an insured person dies from an insured accident or illness, their beneficiaries (spouse, divorced spouse, children, mother and father) are entitled to receive a survivors’ pension.
+If a person dies as a result of damage to health covered by military insurance, the eligible relatives (spouse, divorced spouse, children, mother and father) are entitled to receive a surviving dependants’ pension.

-Survivors’ pensions are calculated according to the annual income of the deceased insured person and cannot exceed the maximum insured annual income.
-The surviving spouse is entitled to 40% of the annual income of the deceased insured person, the divorced spouse to 20% provided the deceased insured person still had to pay him/her maintenance contributions, orphans to 15% and the mother and father to 20% each provided there are no other survivors who need it.
-The accumulated survivors’ pensions cannot exceed 100% of the annual income of the deceased insured person.
+Surviving dependants’ pensions are calculated on the basis of the insured annual income of the deceased, which must not exceed the maximum insured annual income.
+The surviving spouse is entitled to receive 40% of the insured annual income of the deceased; the divorced spouse is entitled to receive at most 20%, provided that the deceased was obliged to make maintenance payments to him/her; orphans are entitled to receive 15%, and the mother and father of the deceased 20% each, provided that there are no other surviving dependants and a need can be demonstrated.
+The surviving dependants’ pensions combined must not exceed 100% of the insured annual income of the deceased.

-If an insured person suffers a significant and lasting loss of physical or mental integrity following an insured accident or illness, they are entitled to an integrity allowance which is usually capitalised.
-The amount paid depends on the degree of the damage to integrity.
+If a person suffers a substantial, permanent loss of physical, mental or psychological integrity as a result of an accident or illness covered by military insurance, they are entitled to a receive a pension for damage to integrity, which usually takes the form of a lump-sum settlement.
+The amount paid depends on the degree of damage to integrity.

-In the event of death following an accident while on duty, or in the event of a sudden fatal disease while on duty, the insured person’s family members are entitled to compensation for moral damages.
-The amount is calculated in the same way as in tort law.
+In the event of death resulting from an accident or illness during service, the insured person’s relatives are entitled to receive appropriate financial compensation.
+The amount is calculated as in liability law.

-If the damage to health covered by the military insurance leads to the death of the insured person, a funeral allowance is paid that amounts to one tenth of the maximum annual insured income.
+If the insured person dies as a result of damage to health covered by military insurance, a funeral allowance is paid, amounting to a tenth of the maximum insured annual income.

-If the mother and father or spouse of the insured person covered significant professional training costs for the insured person who died following an insured accident or disease, they are entitled to fair compensation.
+If the parents or spouse of the insured person had to bear substantial costs for the occupational training of the person who has died as a result of an accident or disease covered by military insurance, they are entitled to receive appropriate compensation.